benjaminbolbrinker/teoroo-journal-club/README.rst

 Benchmarks
 ----------

-This project also includes a small benchmark on the Fibonacci implementation described above.implementation described above to provide a feeling for the performance of Rust compared with C, C++, Fortran, and Python.
+This project also includes a small benchmark on the Fibonacci implementation described above to provide a feeling for the performance of Rust compared with C, C++, Fortran, and Python.

 Run the project
 ###############